 Getting a holiday rental business up and running is the first step towards success.
 But it’s one step.
 Keeping things ticking over and in good shape is what will drive your new venture ahead.

-A changeover between bookings has the potential to derail your prospects if badly handled.
-So, be sure to put processes in place that cover all bases: cleaning, laundry and key collection.
+A changeover between bookings like has the potential to derail your prospects if badly handled.
+So, be sure to put processes in place that cover all bases: Vacation rental cleaning, laundry and key collection.
 The property must be in pristine condition each time a new guest walks through the door – and that means ensuring each room is cleaned from top to bottom with fresh linen ready to go.

 When running a holiday rental business, you should also stay on top of all maintenance issues.
 Even a blown lightbulb can negatively affect a guest stay, so be ready to anticipate and fix any problems as they arise.
 The same goes for the upkeep of your property’s garden too.